 Kurzweil: If you obtained free Kurzweil software through the college's license, you are no longer eligible to use the software after graduation.

-Student Software Discounts: When you cease to be a student, you cease to be eligible for student discounts.
+Student Software Discounts: When you cease to be a student, you cease to be eligible for student discounts on software purchases.
 Consider buying while you still can:

-If you require a VPN service for any reason after graduation, you should consider purchasing a subscription from services such as NordVPN, Private Internet Access, ExpressVPN, 12VPN, or VPN.AC, among others,.
+Your Amherst VPN service ends at graduation.
+If you require a VPN service for any reason after graduation, you should consider purchasing a subscription from services such as NordVPN, Private Internet Access, ExpressVPN, 12VPN, or VPN.AC, among others.